2021-2022 Terms and Conditions of Your Financial Aid Award Offer

 Depending on your eligibility, your offer may consist of various types of financial aid from multiple sources, including some aid that will have to be repaid with interest, such as loans, and some that doesn't, such as scholarships and grants.

-1. Read and understand the terms and conditions of your financial aid offer each aid year!
+1. Read and understand the terms and conditions each aid year!

 It is important that you educate yourself on each source of funding, your associated obligations—such as repayment for loans and meeting of Satisfactory Academic Progress for all federal and state aid programs—and renewal requirements.

 All this important information is summarized in the Terms and Conditions of Your Financial Aid Award Offer.
-The Terms and Conditions are updated on an annual basis, based on changes to financial aid programs, federal and state funding, and institutional guidelines.
+The Terms and Conditions are updated annually, based on changes to financial aid programs, federal and state funding, and institutional guidelines.

 Terms and Conditions of Your Financial Aid Award Offer